berrym/lusush/docs/lle_specification/LLE_IMPLEMENTATION_GUIDE.md

 This implementation guide serves as the definitive reference for LLE development teams, providing the structure and methodology needed to deliver enterprise-grade reliability while enabling the modern shell UX features that were previously impossible with traditional line editing approaches.

-**SPECIFICATION PROJECT STATUS**: 13 of 21 detailed specifications completed (61.9% complete), providing implementation-ready foundation architecture with sub-millisecond performance requirements, comprehensive error handling, and complete integration procedures.
+**SPECIFICATION PROJECT STATUS**: 14 of 21 detailed specifications completed (66.7% complete), providing implementation-ready foundation architecture with sub-500μs performance targets, comprehensive optimization systems, and complete integration procedures.
 The systematic epic specification approach is delivering on its promise of guaranteed implementation success through unprecedented architectural detail.

 The systematic approach outlined in this document ensures that LLE development can proceed with confidence, delivering on the architectural promise of the design documents while maintaining the highest standards of code quality, performance, and user experience.